xd009642/xd-tts/slides/text_processing.typ

   - After normalisation often we turn words to phonemes
   - For simplicity here we use a dictionary lookup approach
-  - For unseen words G2P (Grapheme to Phoneme) models are used.
+  - For unseen words, G2P (Grapheme to Phoneme) models are used.

     #raw-render(
       ```dot